carlinmack/NamespaceDatabase/DOCUMENTATION.md

   -d --dump DUMP
       Which dump you want to use, a date string in the format YYYYMMDD.
       By default will use the dump before latest.
+  -n --namespaces NAMESPACES [NAMESPACES ...]
-  -i --parallelID PARALLELID
+      Which namespaces you want to use, these are different for every wiki [default: 1] -i --parallelID PARALLELID
       Set when called from the slurm script [default: 0] -n --numParallel NUMPARALLEL